 Employees may now use sick leave for their own illness, health care, or medical needs as well as those of their immediate family, including the temporary care of family.
 This includes using up to five days of sick leave as bereavement leave for the loss of an immediate family member.

-- No, employees may use sick leave due to an immediate family member’s personal illness and health care needs.
-Please see #2 above for the definition of immediate family member.
+No, employees may use sick leave due to an immediate family member’s personal illness and health care needs.
+Please see #2 above for the definition of an immediate family member.

 Generally, if an absence qualified for personal leave previously, it is now an appropriate use of sick leave.

-It is important to note that this is not meant to be used as a substitute to vacation leave.
+It is important to note that this is not meant to be used as a substitute for vacation leave.
 A vacation requires the use of vacation leave.